 Membership

 The TRCG will consist of a focal point of all the Members.
 The Director of the RSMC and all of the Chairpersons of the TC Working Groups can take part in the deliberations of the TRCG in their ex-officio capacity.
-The current Chairman of the TRCG is Mr. Edwin S.T.
-Lai of Hong Kong, China and Vice Chair is Mr. Mitsuru Ueno of Japan.
 The term of service of the TRCG is one year subject to extension authorized by the Committee.

 Operation modalities